o3de/o3de.org/content/docs/userguide/assets/bundle/assets-resolving.md

 1. Look up the `JobKey` or `BuilderGuid` in your code base\.

-### Updating the Builder to Emit the Dependency<a name="asset-bundler-assets-resolving-updating-the-builder"></a>
+### Updating the Builder to Emit the Dependency {#asset-bundler-assets-resolving-updating-the-builder}

 After you've identified the builder which emits the product that is missing the dependency, update the builder\.
-For more information, see [Declare Product Dependencies](/docs/userguide/asset-builder-custom.md#asset-builder-custom-create-builder-class-optional-declare-product-dependencies)\.
+For more information, see [Declare Product Dependencies](/docs/userguide/asset-builder-custom#asset-builder-custom-create-builder-class-optional-declare-product-dependencies)\.

-## Hardcoded File Loads<a name="asset-bundler-assets-resolving-hardcoded-file-loads"></a>
+## Hardcoded File Loads {#asset-bundler-assets-resolving-hardcoded-file-loads}

 To resolve missing assets from hardcoded file loads, find where in code the file is loaded and then choose a resolution strategy\.

-### Finding the File Load<a name="asset-bundler-assets-resolving-finding-the-file-load"></a>
+### Finding the File Load {#asset-bundler-assets-resolving-finding-the-file-load}

 We recommend the following techniques for tracking down a hardcoded file load: